apache/spark/docs/running-on-kubernetes.md

 [Kubernetes dashboard](https://kubernetes.io/docs/tasks/access-application-cluster/web-ui-dashboard/) if installed on the cluster.
 ### Setting up custom logging configuration
-Spark uses `log4j.properties` under the conf dir as the standard way of setting up a logger configuration.
+Spark uses `log4j.properties` under the `SPARK_HOME/conf` dir as the standard way of setting up a logger configuration.

-1) Kubernetes lets us define a
- [config map](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) and can be sometimes convenient to provide custom logging configuration using a config map.
-For example, config map can be updated irrespective of point of submission of spark job.
+1) Kubernetes lets us define a [configMap](https://kubernetes.io/docs/concepts/storage/volumes/#configmap) and can be sometimes convenient to provide custom logging configuration using a configMap.
+For example, configMap can be updated irrespective of point of submission of spark job.
+This is particularly useful in automated deployment and building spark as a service.
  Once the user defined config map is created inside the kubernetes cluster, we can mount it and configure for spark to use it, by setting the property: `spark.kubernetes.loggingConf.configMapName` and `spark.kubernetes.loggingConf.fileName`. `spark.kubernetes.loggingConf.configMapName` is the name of config map